Safe sender and blocked sender lists FAQ

 Q. How can I include a sender in a safe sender or a blocked sender list?

 A. There are several options available:

 Allows messages through and bypasses spam filtering for specific domains, or for specific users.

 Blocks messages sent from specific domains or from specific users.

 Microsoft Outlook and Outlook Web App (OWA): End users can add specific users or domains to a safe sender list or a blocked sender list by configuring their junk email settings.
 Note that messages that are sent from blocked senders are marked as spam, not rejected, meaning that they can be retrieved from the Junk Email folder or quarantine (depending on your configuration.)
 For more information, see the following links:

-Important: If your company has existing user accounts in an on-premises Active Directory environment, you can synchronize the account information to the service.
+If your company has existing user accounts in an on-premises Active Directory environment, you can synchronize the account information to the service.
 For example, when you run directory synchronization, any safe sender or blocked sender lists created and managed using Outlook are propagated to the service.
 By using the directory synchronization tool, the service uses your user’s safe sender list or blocked sender lists the same way as if they were being managed directly on-premises.
 What this means is that messages sent from Outlook synced safe senders will pass through the service without being spam filtered, whereas messages sent from synced blocked senders will be marked as spam.
 Note that it may take up to 3 hours for any changes to your synced safe or blocked senders lists to take effect.
 For more information about setting up directory synchronization, see “Use directory synchronization to manage mail users” in Manage mail users in EOP.

 If your company is configuring safe sender or blocked sender lists using OWA in conjunction with Exchange Online, any updates to your user’s lists are automatically picked up and implemented by the service.